 - Student organizations can pay for conference registration through CDI or apply for reimbursement with receipts.

 CDI student organizations are also responsible for completing and submitting the required travel forms.
 Each organization should complete the CDI Student Organization Travel Form and have it signed by their advisor before they meet with their CDI student organization liaison to make arrangements for travel.
-Every student traveling with the organization must sign and submit a CDI Student Travel Policy Form to a CDI staff assistant prior to departure.
-In addition, each student organization must complete and submit the Student Activities Student Travel Policy Form to Maryann Wilcox in MUB 106 at least two days prior to departure.
+Every student traveling with the organization must sign and submit a CDI Student Travel Policy Form (PDF or Plaintext) to a CDI staff assistant prior to departure.
+In addition, each student organization must complete and submit the Student Leadership and Involvement Student Travel Policy Form (PDF or Plaintext) to Stefani Krause in MUB 106 at least two days prior to departure.

 Event Planning Resources